ArkEcosystemArchive/legacy-docs/general/04_WhatIsArkAddress/04_WhatIsArkAddress.md

 |private key|`9b449f2ac4525b0116c7a78ce52387aab2ad6d928749cd26e60f2588efc5c01d`  |
 |address    |`AJZkkwhCjDG5AS9gZcNfKzTa3s1qwvD44r`                                |

-A blockchain is a database where records are stored according to a consensus mechanism executed by a network of nodes.
+A blockchain is a distributed database where records are stored according to a consensus mechanism (secure protocol) executed by a network of nodes (Peer-To-Peer network).
 The unitary element used in this process is an account to account transaction containing information such as `senderId`, `recipientId`, `amount` and `fee`.
 A sender and recipient account needs to be identifiable.
-This is made possible by an address.
+This is enabled by using an address.
 It is a proof of existence in the blockchain and informations such as token balance and transaction history are linked to it.

 The ARK address is like a bank account where only the owner of the private key can validate and broadcast transactions.
 It is very important to keep the passphrase safe.